JoshDebris/Path/README.md

 ## Features
 - Displays the **current absolute path** using PHP’s `dirname(__FILE__)`.
 - **Copy button** to easily grab the path for further use.
-- Clean, dark-themed UI based on Bootstrap (Wemser style™).
+- Clean, dark-themed UI based on Bootstrap (muxx style™).
 - Optional example config section (ideal for `.htaccess` copy-paste snippets).

 ## Use Cases